isomerpages/moh-agewellsg/pages/What is Age Well SG?.md

 #### Key Features of Age Well SG ####

-**Age Well SG offers a comprehensive nationwide transformation across the areas of transport, housing, active ageing and care services to anchor ageing in the community.**

 ![](/images/key%20feature%20(2).jpg)

+Age Well SG offers a comprehensive nationwide transformation across the areas of transport, housing, active ageing and care services to anchor ageing in the community.
+The programme aims to:

-a) Improve the physical living environment
+a) Improve the physical living environment.

-b) Encourage active ageing
+b) Encourage active ageing.

-c) Strengthen support for seniors with care needs in the community
+c) Strengthen support for seniors with care needs in the community.

 **More details will be shared subsequently.**
 ![](/images/alllogos.PNG)